TheDec0ded1/resounding-modern-warfare/README.md

 # DISCLAIMER

 To simplify copyright matters, the new sounds will be in a separate resource pack, hosted on curseforge.
-It will be linked here once I have it completely up and running.
+It will be linked here once I have it completely up and running, but it, or another resource pack designed for this version, will be required if you don't want missing/nonexistent sounds.

 # Modern Warfare